landrzejewski/training-scripts/TEMP.md

 - Message Delivery: Every message published is delivered to all active subscribers.
 - Error Handling: Subscribers may receive errors if they miss messages due to buffer overflows or other issues.
 - Capacity Management: The channel's capacity should be chosen based on the expected message rate and subscriber readiness to prevent message loss.

+Role of link_patches() in Rust
+When developing in Rust, you’re often interacting with ESP-IDF's C/C++ ecosystem through FFI (Foreign Function Interface).
+The esp_idf_svc::sys::link_patches() function serves as a bridge to ensure that any necessary patches are correctly linked and applied within the Rust application context.
+Rust enforces strict safety and initialization rules, which means that any modifications to the system (like applying patches) must be handled meticulously to maintain these guarantees. link_patches() ensures that patches are applied in a manner consistent with Rust's safety expectations.

+Ordering::Relaxed is the most permissive memory ordering.
+When you use relaxed ordering for atomic operations, you are specifying that the operation should be atomic (i.e., indivisible and free from data races) but do not require any synchronization or ordering guarantees with respect to other atomic operations.
+This means:

+Atomicity is ensured: The operation will be performed atomically, preventing data races on that specific atomic variable.
+No synchronization or ordering: There are no guarantees about the visibility of this operation to other threads relative to other operations.
+Other threads might see these operations in a different order, or not see them at all without additional synchronization.

+blinky
+led-bar-blink
+button-press-counter